 Examples of agreement types include:

-Data Use Agreement (DUA): an agreement between JHU and another party (academic institution, government entity, or company) to exchange data for furthering research.
-This type of agreement ensures appropriate treatment of the exchanged data under privacy laws.
-DUAs are also known as Data Transfer Agreements or Data Sharing Agreements.
+A Data Use Agreement (DUA), also known as a Data Transfer Agreement or Data Sharing Agreement, is an agreement between JHU and another party (academic institution, government entity, or company) to exchange data for furthering research.
+This type of agreement ensures appropriate treatment of the exchanged data under applicable laws.

 * Scope of Work and Budget